sweattep/modern_quotes/README.md

 >You can make a living trust to avoid probate for virtually any asset you own &mdash; real estate, bank accounts, vehicles, and so on.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries without probate court proceedings

 >congress appropriates military funds with alacrity and generosity.
 It appropriates poverty funds with miserlyness and grudging reluctance.

+>Say to them, the death you try to flee from will meet you; then you will be conveyed back to him who knows the unseen and the witnessed.
+Then he will inform you of all that you have done